The Menzies School of Health Research is Australia’s only medical research institute dedicated to improving Indigenous health and wellbeing.

 Where we work:

-Menzies' headquarters are in Darwin, with offices in Alice Springs, Brisbane and Timika (Indonesia).
+Menzies' headquarters are in Darwin, with offices in Alice Springs and Brisbane.

 Our work spans Central and Northern Australia, and developing countries within our global neighbourhood.